Google to pay $100M a year to Canadian news publishers in deal with Ottawa

 He said in a statement that the "extensive discussions" addressed the company's "core issues" with the bill.

-"While we work with the government through the exemption process based on the regulations that will be published shortly, we will continue sending valuable traffic to Canadian publishers," said Walker.
+"While we work with the government through the exemption process based on the regulations that will be published shortly, we will continue sending valuable traffic to Canadian publishers," Walker said.

 The deal will allow Google to comply with the legislation by paying into a single collective bargaining group that will serve as a media fund.